garoller/git-tutorial/README.md

 #### 3. Make and save changes

-Open the folder in with the text editor of your choice.
+Open the folder in the text editor of your choice.

 If you're using VS Code, type: